jcole-sec/CSC-842/Module 01 - Image Content Analyzer/readme.md

 ![Design](mod1_design.png)

+1. Scan directory path to identify files.
-1. Identify file type based on extension and/or magic byte
+2. Identify file type based on extension and/or magic byte; Append to list if file is an image.
-2. Perform OCR on file to produce companion text
+3. Perform OCR on files in the image list to produce companion text.
-3. Query companion text for matches against a provided wordlist.
+4. Query companion text for matches against a provided wordlist.
 Wordlist can contain keywords of interest based on use case (e.g. authentication token identifiers, regulated data markers, ...)

 ## Future Improvements